You are here

 Kathleen Gunn ’04: The Robin Hood Foundation

-Last summer, Kathleen Gunn faced a monumental project: improving childhood literacy.
-She received a CORPS Fellowship to work with the Robin Hood Foundation, a grant-making organization that concentrates on poverty prevention in New York City through programs in early childhood, education, job training, and basic survival.
+During the summer, Kathleen Gunn faced a monumental project: improving childhood literacy.
+She received a summer fellowship to work with the Robin Hood Foundation, a grant-making organization that concentrates on poverty prevention in New York City through programs in early childhood, education, job training, and basic survival.

 As project manager for Camp Book-a-Week, a summer program that provides reading instruction to help students meet third-grade reading standards, Gunn collaborated with Robin Hood staff and outside experts to develop a curriculum for reading instruction.
 “Having taught third grade in the South Bronx for two years, I was familiar with the needs of the students and different remedial instruction that could be helpful to meet those needs,” she says.
 “This experience allowed me to contribute immediately and in a meaningful way on the curriculum development and daily scheduling for the program.”